 Recycling is the major motto as the team's power boats are made from recycled carbon composites.
 The team also adheres to a 'no single-use plastics' policy.

-The team, which is currently second overall in the America’s Cup World Series behind Emirates Team New Zealand, has been recognised for its activities by the International Organization for Standardization, which awarded the team the ISO 20121 certificate for sustainable management.
+The team, which is currently second overall in the America’s Cup World Series behind Emirates Team New Zealand, has been recognised for its activities by the International Organization for Standardization, which awarded the team the ISO 20121 certificate for sustainable event management.